dbos-inc/dbos-docs/docs/explanations/core-concepts.md

 ### Why Build With Operon?

 - **It's simple**.
 Write your business logic using only functions.
 Do all your state management in Postgres&#8212;we'll manage the connections and transactions for you.
 - **It works right by default**.
-[Reliability](../tutorials/workflow-tutorial) is built in, both for workflows and for messaging.
+Reliability is built in, both [for workflows](../tutorials/workflow-tutorial#reliability-guarantees) and [for messaging](../tutorials/workflow-communication-tutorial#reliability-guarantees-1).
 [Idempotency](../tutorials/idempotency-tutorial) is built in.
 [Authentication and authorization](../tutorials/authentication-authorization) are built in.
 [Tracing](../tutorials/logging) is built in.
 - **It's built for the cloud**.
 Operon is built to run on [DBOS's](https://www.dbos.dev) upcoming serverless cloud platform, so you can deploy your application to the cloud with a push of a button and run at scale without worrying about managing infrastructure.
 - **It's built on the tools you love**.
-Operon leverages rock-solid infrastructure like Postgres and Typescript to build a better, more reliable framework for your applications.
+Operon leverages rock-solid infrastructure like Postgres and Typescript to build a simpler, more reliable framework for your applications.

 ### Programming Model
 The Operon programming model is serverless and inspired by [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) principles.
-It should look familiar if you've worked with other popular web frameworks like [Spring Boot](https://spring.io/projects/spring-boot) or [Django](https://www.djangoproject.com/).
-You build your applications from Typescript functions, annotating them with [decorators](../api-reference/decorators) to give them properties.
+You build your applications from Typescript functions, annotating them with [decorators](../api-reference/decorators) to declare their properties.
 There are four basic types of functions:

 - **[Transactions](../tutorials/transaction-tutorial)** run your core business logic transactionally in the database.